prokvk/node-stack/README.md

 Every time you run the server (with `nodestack runs`) NGINX config files are generated and NGINX is started/restarted before node server container starts.

-`.nodestack` config file is included in every project and holds all configuration for given project (not API itself, which has its own configs).
+`nsconf.yml` and `local.nsconf.yml` config files are included in every project.
+By default, `nsconf.yml` has its `local_conf` var set to `local.nsconf.yml`.
+That means it will use this file to run locally. `local.nsconf.yml` is also in `.gitignore`.
+These config files hold all configuration for given project (not API itself, which has its own configs).

 The whole stack is controlled by `nodestack` binary. `ns_bash_completion` provides bash completion for easy use.
 Available commands are:

 * `nodestack create-project` - copy (and setup) files from new project template
-* `nodestack init-project` - install modules based on `.nodestack` config file
+* `nodestack init-project` - install modules based on `nsconf.yml` config file
 * `nodestack runs` - run server
 * `nodestack stops` - stop server
 * `nodestack gendoc` - generate documentation